 Nonetheless, extensive desk-based research of historical records did not uncover any evidence to suggest that historic aerial bombing occurred at the Study Site itself during WWII, nor within 5km of its boundaries.

-Despite this, Allied air patrols were undertaken across the Kattegat and targeted German naval convoys and submarines in the region - particularly those transiting the Øresund southeast of the Study Site.
-Wartime naval charts indicated that one such convoy route crossed the export cable corridor, near to Sjælland, as well as a convoy route leading north-south near the proposed OWF array.
-It is therefore plausible that vessels might have come under aerial attack when transiting the site.
-For example, the German trawler FV Helmi Söhle was sunk during a British Royal Air Force air raid in April 1945 whilst operating as an offshore AAA battery - i.e. as a "flak ship" - approximately 8.5km to the north of the OWF array.
+Despite this, Allied air patrols were undertaken across Denmark, targeting German naval convoys and submarines in the region - particularly those transiting the Øresund north of the Study Site.
+Wartime naval charts indicated that two such convoy routes crossed the Study Site, one in the approach to the Øresund intersecting the north OWF, with the second leading south across the southern OWF towards the German coastline.
+It is therefore plausible that vessels might have come under aerial attack when transiting the region, though the likelihood of this is somewhat reduced due to the Site's location east of Denmark and its associated AAA fortifications.
+Indeed, analysis of wartime shipwreck records indicated that a Russian air raid resulted in the sinking of the German torpedo boat TS-3 in May 1944, approximately 22.4km to the south-west - this was the closest documented incident to the Study Site.
+Nonetheless, there is also a residual, but largely unquantifiable, UXO contamination threat posed by prospective bomb-jettisoning activities from military aircraft.

-Again, however, there is no direct evidence of such engagements occurring in closer proximity of the Study Site and as such, there is only a background contamination threat posed by unexploded bombs and depth charges, which might have been deployed.

-Moreover, there is also a residual, but largely unquantifiable, UXO contamination threat posed by prospective bomb-jettisoning activities from military aircraft.
 The jettisoning of unwanted bombloads occurred relatively frequently during WWII; however, such a threat remains almost impossible to quantify without such instances being recorded (and often, such events were either inaccurately recorded or, more commonly, were not recorded at all).